Get

 How Can Cats Sense Tsunamis?

-The change in atmospheric conditions, the change in the weather, and shifting wind directions alert cats that a tsunami is approaching.
+The change in atmospheric conditions, the change in the weather, and shifting wind directions can alert cats that a tsunami is approaching.
 However, scientists don’t understand how felines detect tsunamis and other storms.
 Some believe their enhanced hearing detects the vibrations, while others think the cats’ sensitive paw pads can feel vibrations from far away.

 scared cat